epklein/epklein.github.io/_mgmt/people/ppl-mgmt-delegation.md

 Another way to see delegation is that of a process of many levels.
 You choose the appropriate level of responsibility you delegate to someone.

-In *[Become an Effective Software Engineering Manager](https://www.goodreads.com/book/show/50363684-become-an-effective-software-engineering-manager)*, [James Stanier](https://www.linkedin.com/in/jstanier) shares the following scale of delegation to understand where we are and where we can go in the delegation process.
+In *[Become an Effective Software Engineering Manager](https://www.goodreads.com/book/show/50363684-become-an-effective-software-engineering-manager)*, {% include people/james-stanier.md %} shares the following scale of delegation to understand where we are and where we can go in the delegation process.

 ![The scale of delegation.
 Become an Effective Software Engineering Manager, by James Stanier](/images/mgmt-delegation-james-stanier.png "Become an Effective Software Engineering Manager, by James Stanier")